dtcenter/METplus/docs/index.rst

 In Memoriam
 -----------
-This Coordinated Release is dedicated to three remarkable team members we lost in 2024 whose contributions have left an indelible mark on our work.
+This coordinated release is dedicated to three remarkable team members we lost in 2024, whose contributions have left an indelible mark on our work.

 To `Tara Jensen <https://dtcenter.org/news/2024/04#3032>`_, for her vision and leadership in creating METplus as well as her